rauschma/markcheck/doc/manual/quick-start.md

 ### Comment-only (“invisible”) snippets via `body:`

 Sometimes readers should not see how a file is set up or that the output is checked.
+That can be done via `body:`

 Setting up an external file: